-This profile was prepared when Trevor Mulaudzi was elected to the Ashoka Fellowship in 2001.
+This description of Trevor Mulaudzi's work was prepared when Trevor Mulaudzi was elected to the Ashoka Fellowship in 2001.

 Trevor works with students, teachers and parents to create sustainably clean schools in South African townships.
 Of course, cleanliness alone is not his goal; it is a carefully chosen starting point for reviving a culture of civic involvement among people who have become disengaged from public life.